 - Hydrographic mapping

 Glider Data Assembly Center

-The Glider Data Assembly Center (DAC) represents the most comprehensive coordination the IOOS Program is providing to coordinate gliders across the Regional Associations and the nation.
+The Glider Data Assembly Center (DAC) represents the most comprehensive coordination the IOOS Program is providing to coordinate gliders across the Regional Associations and the nation with some international participation.
 The mission of the Glider DAC is to provide glider operators with a simple process for submitting glider data sets to a centralized location, enabling the data to be visualized, analyzed, widely distributed via existing web services and the Global Telecommunications System (GTS) and archived at the National Centers for Environmental Information (NCEI).
-To learn more about it, go to our partner site at gliders.ioos.us.
+To learn more about it, go to our partner site at gliders.ioos.us/data.

-The primary goals of the IOOC Glider Task Team are to enable increased engagement with the glider community and to advance the coordinated use of glider observing systems to meet global, national and regional sub-surface observing requirements.
-To meet these goals, the IOOC Glider Task Team is collaborating with the IOOS Program Office, the Regional Associations and other federal inter-agency working groups identified to gather information and develop a strategy with recommended actions for increased collaboration and engagement.
+The primary goals of the Underwater Glider User Group (UG2) are to enable increased engagement with the glider community and to advance the coordinated use of glider observing systems to meet global, national and regional sub-surface observing requirements.
+To see how we strive to achieve these goals and for the latest information, please visit underwatergliders.org.

 U.S. Underwater Glider Workshop Report, January 2017 (pdf)

 Toward a U.S. IOOS® Underwater Glider Network Plan 2014 (pdf)

 A National Glider Network for Sustained Observation of the Coastal Ocean (pdf)

 Manual for Quality Control of Temperature and Salinity Data Observations from Gliders

 Glider Publications & Presentations